grafana/grafana/docs/sources/datasources/pyroscope/configure-pyroscope-data-source.md

 If you're provisioning a Pyroscope data source, then you also need administrative rights on the server hosting your Grafana instance.

-## Set up the data source
+## Add or modify a data source

+You can use these procedures to configure a new Pyroscope data source or to edit an existing one.

+### Create a new data source

 To configure basic settings for the data source, complete the following steps:

-1. Click **Connections** in the main menu.
+1. Select **Connections** in the main menu.
 1. Enter `Grafana Pyroscope` in the search bar.
 1. Select **Grafana Pyroscope**.
-1. Click **Add new data source** in the top-right corner of the page.
+1. Select **Add new data source** in the top-right corner of the page.
 1. On the **Settings** tab, complete the **Name**, **Connection**, and **Authentication** sections.

 - Use the **Name** field to specify the name used for the data source in panels, queries, and Explore.
 Toggle the **Default** switch for the data source to be pre-selected for new panels.
 - Under **Connection**, enter the **URL** of the Pyroscope instance.
 For example, `https://example.com:4100`.
 - Complete the [**Authentication** section](#authentication).

 1. Optional: Use **Additional settings** to configure other options.
 1. Select **Save & test**.

+### Update an existing data source

+To modify an existing Pyroscope data source:

+1. Select **Connections** in the main menu.
+1. Select Data sources to view a list of configured data sources.
+1. Select the Pyroscope data source you wish to modify.
+1. Optional: Use **Additional settings** to configure or modify other options.
+1. After completing your updates, select **Save & test**.

 ## Authentication